 The rise of the hybrid working model is down to the fact that in the post-pandemic world, many people want to be back in the office, but not all the time.Rick Kershaw, CPO, Peakon

-“It’s clear that many employees still see the need for having the office as a ‘hub’ that keeps us connected through work, but a lot of the need to be in the office is centered around presenteeism — the ability for people to see that you’re busy,” he notes.
+“It’s clear that many employees still see the need for having the office as a ‘hub’ that keeps us connected through work, but a lot of the need to be in the office is centred around presenteeism — the ability for people to see that you’re busy,” he notes.
 “A hybrid workplace could eliminate those stereotypes, and instead focus more on output, delivery and value.”

-Finding a solution for the future of work will be unique to each organization, and will depend on striking the right balance between providing a place where your employees can thrive and driving business success.
+Finding a solution for the future of work will be unique to each organisation, and will depend on striking the right balance between providing a place where your employees can thrive and driving business success.

 Communication and trust are key to supporting a hybrid culture

-“For this kind of model to work, people also need to feel trusted to make work work for them free from judgment,” Rick adds.
+“For this kind of model to work, people also need to feel trusted to make work work for them free from judgement,” Rick adds.
 “People need to understand what they’re working towards, and there need to be very clear objectives and processes.
 Both of these come from fostering a culture built on transparent, two-way communication.”

 Managers will be a key part of implementing this approach successfully.
-As the crucial link between the organization and the employee, they will be crucial to driving autonomy, motivation and trust within their own teams — and they will need the guidance and support to do this from their company.
+As the crucial link between the organisation and the employee, they will be crucial to driving autonomy, motivation and trust within their own teams — and they will need the guidance and support to do this from their company.

 Moreover, Rick notes that equity — or providing each employee with the conditions they need to thrive in this context — is an important part of the process.
-Employees that choose to work remotely may feel left out or have a different experience to their peers in the office, and this is something organizations will need to consider before adopting the hybrid working model.
+Employees that choose to work remotely may feel left out or have a different experience to their peers in the office, and this is something organisations will need to consider before adopting the hybrid working model.

 “Flexibility isn’t felt by everybody in the same way,” Rick points out.
-“This is why it’s important for organizations considering the hybrid model to have a framework in place within which employees have the freedom to make the decisions that work for them.
+“This is why it’s important for organisations considering the hybrid model to have a framework in place within which employees have the freedom to make the decisions that work for them.
 Depending on the role, this might mean going to the office for a quarterly meeting, or meeting expectations around deliverables.”

-Three things to consider when implementing a hybrid work model
+Things to consider when implementing a hybrid work model